Find Grad Schools

 13 Yearly Graduations

 Indiana University - Bloomington is the 3rd most popular school in the nation for students seeking a doctor's degree in legal research.
-The average in-state tuition for full-time undergraduates is $10,312 per year, while in-state graduate students, on average, pay $10,133 per year.
+Each year, around 43,000 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $10,012 per year, while in-state graduate students, on average, pay $10,033 per year.
 During the most recent year for which we have data, 13 people received their doctor's degree in legal research from IU Bloomington.
+Around 10% of these students were from an underrepresented racial-ethnic group, and 70% were women.

 #4